top of page

 Fiber Arts

-Katie Filer is a mom of 2 and a handwork teacher.
-She is studying with the Waldorf
+My name is Katie, I’m a mom of 2 and a handwork teacher.
+This December I’m

 Mel McLellan

-Mel is a lifelong artist who became a photographer quite by accident.
-After graduating with a degree in Fine Art, she started taking pictures for family friends and before she knew it, she was traveling with her husband, shooting weddings, engagements, and family sessions all over the globe.
+Mel is a lifelong artist who infuses that into everything she does.
+She holds a degree in Fine Art with a Painting/Drawing emphasis and started her career doing fine art commissions and mural work.
+She then became a photographer quite by accident, as she started taking pictures for family friends.
+Before she knew it, she was traveling with her husband, shooting weddings, engagements, and family sessions all over the globe.

 She is a two-time 1st place award winner from Wedding and Portrait Photographers International, and Photographer of the Year from The Digital Wedding Forum (2008).
 She was named one of Adorama’s Top 10 Inspirational Photographers in 2009, and has been featured by The Today Show, MSNBC Travel, In Style Magazine and others.

 After 13 years of shooting events and teaching others to do the same through speaking engagements and workshops, Mel parlayed her talents into homeschooling her four children.
-She’s been teaching at her local co-op group for the past 10 years and documenting it all along the way.
+She’s been teaching art at her local co-op group for the past 11 years and documenting it all along the way.

-Today, she still loves photographing families, traveling with her own, and trying to keep up with her far-too-large garden.
-She’s excited to teach our kids all about how to document moments beautifully in our Yearbook and Photojournalism class.
+Today, she still loves painting, photographing families, traveling with her own, and trying to keep up with her far-too-large garden.
+She’s excited to teach our kids all about how to document moments beautifully, all the ins and outs of creating behind the scenes magic for theater, and working with our littles in their mindfulness practice through yoga.

 Rebecca Stone